hyperledger/firefly-fir/text/0012-namespace-isolation.md

 * identity verification
 * identity update

-For namespaces with the new `networkMode: local` config, the APIs which create these definitions will become an immediate local database insert, instead of performing a broadcast.
-This means restructuring the definition methods (both event senders and event processors) to be more easily callable from other managers.
+For namespaces with the new `mode: gateway` config, the APIs which create these definitions will become an immediate local database insert, instead of performing a broadcast.
+Identities in this mode will not undergo any claim/verification process, but will be created and stored locally.

 ## Plugin Routing (Outbound)